-The California Emergency Medical Services Authority provides an approved training list and providers required to complete health and safety training hours: https://emsa.ca.gov/childcare_provider1/
+The California Emergency Medical Services Authority provides an approved training list and providers required to complete health and safety training hours: California Emergency Medical Services Authority Providers

 The California Early Care and Education Workforce Registry (the Registry) is also a great resource on finding trainings virtually or in your area.
 The Registry will also track your ECE professional development journey.
 See below for details on the ECE Workforce Registry.